 You are here: Home Press Releases

-(CLARKSTON, GA - 9/17/16) The Georgia chapter of the Council on American-Islamic Relations (CAIR-GA) delivered a Know Your Rights training to both law students and leaders of Clarkston's refugee community.
+(10/26/16 - ATLANTA, GA) The Georgia chapter of the Council on American-Islamic Relations (CAIR-GA) today delivered a lecture on Islamophobia to students at Emory University.

 During the lecture, CAIR-GA Executive Director Edward Ahmed Mitchell discussed the origins of anti-Muslim bigotry and as well as long-term solutions to the phenomenon.